liccium/liccium-chrome-extension/README.md

-# First release of liccium-chrome-extension
+# Liccium Trust Engine Chrome Extension

 The Liccium browser plugin will allow users to identify and verify declarations of digital media content online and perform a reverse-lookup of associated metadata, rights, and available or already acquired licences.
 The plugin will then verify the content's declarations, public keys, identities, and integrity using cryptographic algorithms.